solaakande/Data_Projects/Database Management/README.md

 - Referential integrity
 - SQL queries and joins

-## Security and Integrity
-- Role-based access control for user permissions
-- Referential integrity using foreign keys
-- Data validation and constraints
-- Consideration of privacy, GDPR, and ethical data use [1](https://livewlvac-my.sharepoint.com/personal/s_m_akande_wlv_ac_uk)_%202417206.pdf)

 ## Limitations
-- Simplified dataset for modeling purposes
+- Simplified system for academic purposes
-- No real-time system or user interface
+- No user interface or real-time system
-- Focused on structure rather than scalability

 ## How to Use
-Run the SQL scripts in a database environment (e.g. Oracle LiveSQL) to create tables and insert data.
+Run the SQL scripts in a database environment (e.g. Oracle LiveSQL).

 ```bash
 git clone https://github.com/solaakande/Data_Projects.git